2Q26 Small-Cap Recap — Royce

 Past performance is no guarantee of future results.

-Small- and Micro-Caps Show Their Strength Off the Market Low
+Small- and Micro-Cap Were Impressive off the 2025 Market Low

 Small-Caps Rising